Record Your Baby's Heartbeat With Our Collections

-Let’s talk about what causes cradle cap first.
-Also known as seborrheic dermatitis, cradle cap likely caused by the overproduction of the oil glands in the skin of the scalp.
+Cradle cap is likely caused by the overproduction of the oil glands in the skin of the scalp.
 It mostly appears in first three months of new born baby.
 It not only attacks sensitive scalp of the baby, but also eyebrows, eyelids, and area around ears.
 The glands produce an oily substance called sebum, which cakes on the skin.
 The good news is that while it may be unsightly, it's usually not irritating or bothersome to babies.
 This is the most common form of cradle cap.
-Symptoms Include:- Greasy patches
+Symptoms Include:

 - Yellowish or whitish scales